kyalsinhein/game_of_dockers/README.md

 # 🐳 Game of Dockers – Multi-Container File Processor

-A Bash script that demonstrates **round-robin file processing across multiple Docker containers**.
-It creates three Ubuntu containers, distributes text files among them, and merges their contents into a single file using a balanced scheduling algorithm.
+This script implements a distributed file processing system using a batch cyclic algorithm.
+Files are processed in fixed batches of 2 files per container per cycle, following a sequential container order.

 ## 🎯 Purpose